bast/data-visualization/slides.md

 ---

-## FAIR principles and data visualization

-Which problems can you anticipate?
+## FAIR principles and data visualization: Which problems can you anticipate?

---

 ### Findable